-With a public transport system consisting of a metro, buses and taxis, getting around in Santiago is relatively easy.
-Buses and the metro are operated under the Transantiago system, which was implemented to centralise public transport in the city, standardise bus routes and introduce an integrated fare system, allowing for transfers from one form of transport to another.
+With a public transport system consisting of a metro, metro-train, buses and taxis, getting around in Santiago is relatively easy.
+The city has a public transport system with standardised routes and an integrated fare system, allowing for transfers from one form of transport to another.

 Public transport in Santiago

 Ticketing for public transport in Santiago is done through the bip! card, a contactless smart card.
-The bip! card is valid for travel on buses as well as the metro and allows for free transfers between these two modes of transport within a two-hour period.
-Bip! cards can be purchased at metro stations, banks, some shops and Punto bip! centres throughout Santiago.
+It allows free transfers between the different modes of public transport, including the bus, metro and MetroTren.
+Bip! cards can be purchased at metro stations, banks, some shops and Punto Bip! centres throughout Santiago.
 For more information about Bip! cards and centres, as well as maps and timetables, the website Red is very useful.

-Santiago has a developed bus system which underwent a complete overhaul with the introduction of the Transantiago system.
-Old yellow buses have been replaced with modern green-and-white buses, which run around the clock on the main lines.
+Santiago has a developed bus system, which underwent a complete overhaul with its integration with other means of transport.
+Old yellow buses have been replaced with modern green-and-white buses which run around the clock on the main lines.
 Different-coloured feeder buses operate in each area of the city, connecting with the green-and-white buses on major routes and at metro stations.
-There are also express buses, identified by an E next to the bus number, which run non-stop routes between outlying suburbs and the city during rush hour times.
-Payment for buses is through the bip! card.
+Payment for buses is through the Bip! card.

-Ride-sharing services are readily available throughout the city.
-These can be a good option for expats who cannot speak the local language, as they lower the risk of miscommunication with drivers and allow passengers to track the vehicle's route.
+Ride-hailing services, such as Uber, are readily available throughout the city.
+These can be a viable option for expats who cannot speak the local language, as they lower the risk of miscommunication with drivers and allow passengers to track the vehicle's route.

 Driving in Santiago